MANDAN Historical Society

 Original Mandan Creamery and Produce Building c.
 1956 (Photo Courtesy of Walton Russell)

-The Mandan Creamery and Produce Company commenced operation on February 15, 1915 in the two-story Ronco building on the corner of 4th Avenue and West Main Street.
-Hoy S. Russell had worked as a young man the Hess Creamery pf Glen Ullin, ND which at the time was one of the largest creameries in the state.
+Hoy S. Russell had worked as a young man the Hess Creamery of Glen Ullin, ND which at the time was one of the largest creameries in the state.
 He and his friend, Henry Schulte, moved their families from Glen Ullin to Mandan to manage and supervise the operations.

 Eventually, the Mandan Creamery and Produce Company, through the foresight and guidance of Hoy Russell became one of the largest butter manufacturers and turkey processors in the United States.
 Mandan butter and Mandan turkeys were shipped to and were known coast to coast.